devxoul/URLNavigator/README.md

 [![CodeCov](https://img.shields.io/codecov/c/github/devxoul/URLNavigator.svg)](https://codecov.io/gh/devxoul/URLNavigator)
 [![CocoaDocs](https://img.shields.io/cocoapods/metrics/doc-percent/URLNavigator.svg)](http://cocoadocs.org/docsets/URLNavigator/)

 ⛵️ URLNavigator provides an elegant way to navigate through view controllers by URLs.
-URL patterns can be mapped by using `URLNavigator.map(_:_:)` function.
+URL patterns can be mapped by using `URLNavigator.register(_:_:)` function.

 URLNavigator can be used for mapping URL patterns with 2 kind of types: `URLNavigable` and `URLOpenHandler`. `URLNavigable` is a type which defines an custom initializer and `URLOpenHandler` is a closure which can be executed.
 Both an initializer and a closure receive an URL and placeholder values.